-The A3015 provides an attenuator between the antenna and the coaxial cable.
-By default, this is a 3-dB attenuator.
-It absorbs half the power picked up by the antenna and allows the other half to proceed to the coaxial cable.
+The damped versions of the A3015 include a 3-dB attenuator between the antenna and the coaxial cable.
+By default.
+The attenuator absorbs half the power picked up by the antenna and allows the other half to proceed to the coaxial cable.
 A 3-dB attenuator ensures that the antenna presents a well-behaved load to the antenna cable.
-The attenuator greatly improves the performance of the antenna in highly reflective environments such faraday enclosures.
+The attenuator greatly improves the performance of the antenna in highly reflective environments such as faraday enclosures.
 See the Impedance Matching section below for measurements.

-We have the following versions of the A3015.
+The following versions of the A3015 exist.
+The A3015C is the latest version for use in air.
 The A3015A is identical to the A3015B, but with a 0-dB attenuator instead of a 3-dB attenuator.
 The A3015A has problems operating within faraday enclosures, as we describe below.

 |A3015A||915-MHz Loop Antenna||Circumference 320 mm, No Attenuator||102 Ω at 915 MHz, reactive or inductive otherwise|